By far, the best decision I made after I got into snorkeling was to buy a waterproof action camera like a GoPro. For. Sure.

 One of GoPro’s coolest pieces of technology that it’s developed as action cameras have progressed has been its video stabilization, recently culminating into something that they call “HyperSmooth”.
 It works amazingly well, and it really does warrant being called “HyperSmooth”.

-It might not feel like you’re moving a lot when snorkeling, but trust me, you are.
+It might not feel like you’re moving a lot when snorkeling (even when just floating), but trust me, you are.
 A lot.
 And, its really apparent when you load your videos onto your computer later and have to sort through a boatload of shaky footage if you didn’t use video stabilization.

 So, I would recommend that you always start with HyperSmooth because it really can make a huge difference in not feeling seasick when you watch your clips later.